 Note: Some Portal features are add-ons to the basic Patient Portal license feature.
 We'll make sure to note which features are add-ons.
 If you have any questions or are interested in expanding your available Portal features, please contact MacPractice Accounting and we'll be happy to help.

 - Exporting Clinical Summaries to the Patient Portal

 - Handling Demographic Corrections in MacPractice

 The first step to grant patients access to their medical records and any assigned forms is to create and assign a Portal User to the patient's account.

 To do this, you'll first navigate to the Patients Ability in MacPractice.
 Select your intended patient in the Patient Selector, and then navigate to the Patient tab.
 From there, you can select the Portal Access sub-tab in the bottom half of the Patients window.
 In the sub-tab, click the Green Plus.

 Adding a new Portal User

-You can also click the "Print Portal Instructions" checkbox to print a page of instructions that you can distribute to patients.
+You can also check the "Print Portal Instructions" checkbox, which will generate a set of instructions that you can provide to the patient.

 If a Patient ever forgets their password, you can reset it from the Patients Ability > Patient Tab > Portal Access with the "Reset Password" button.
 This will also allow you to re-print the username/password card.
 You can also reset a portal user's password from References Ability > Patient Portal Users.

-A single portal user can have access to multiple patients records.
-Simply add that portal user to another patient's Portal Access tab.
+A single portal user can have access to multiple patients records by adding that portal user to another patient's Portal Access tab.
 This is convenient for families where you'd like to give a parent access to all of their children's records, or when you need to give access to a care giver that is responsible for the healthcare of a family.
 When they access the Portal, they will have the option to review each patient they have access to.